Jeansen/cdmn/README.md

 Normally the Meta key maps to the the ALT key.
 If the bindings do not work, please check your system mappings.

-# My distibution does not have rxvt-unicode-256color 9.22
+# How to compile rxvt-unicode

 It might happen that your distribution does not offer version 9.22 of rxvt, even not via backports or other repositories.
 In this case you can still compile rxvt yourself.
 I recommend to first install the available version of your distribution anyway to pull in all its dependencies.
 Then uninstall it directly afterwards (but keep the dependencies).
 Now you can build rxvt yourself.
 This should take less than 5 minutes.
 Here is what you need to do on Debian: